-VI.
 Public Comment

-The Initial Proposal Volume 1 was posted on the VCBB website from July 19, 2023 until August 18, 2023.
-The VCBB posted a press release and posted on various social media channels to announce the public comment period, and also reached out directly to stakeholders including ISPs, CUDs, nonprofits, and others.
+The Public Comment Draft of the BEAD Initial Proposal Volume 1 was posted on the VCBB website from July 19, 2023 until August 18, 2023.

+The VCBB sent a press release calling for public comment to local, state, and national media and posted it on our website.
+The VCBB set up a webpage with information on various ways to submit comments, including email, a physical address, and a phone number.
+A link to the plan was posted multiple times on various social media channels to announce the public comment period.
+Targeted outreach was done to stakeholders including ISPs, CUDs, nonprofits, and others.
+The VCBB also recorded and posted a webinar summary of the Initial Proposal Volume 1 along with the Five-Year Action Plan and posted it on the VCBB website to make it easier for people to access and comment.
 Below is a summary of the public comment received and how it was incorporated.